Use case: Remediating disk issues with a chatbot

 **Input from the previous step**

-You retrieved the collector.uid in Third stage: Diagnosing the device via the #diagnose_device_bad_health NQL API (or a data export).
+You retrieved the `collector.uid` in [Third stage: Diagnosing the device](#chatbot-third-stage-diagnosing-the-device) via the `#diagnose_device_bad_health` [NQL API](#get-device-data-to-perform-diagnostics-for-the-current-topic) (or a data export).

 {